 A safari camp.
 On the beach.
 Bordering the world's largest coral reef that you can swim to from the shore.
 With no internet access or cell phone reception whatsoever.
 Call it the ultimate digital detox.
 With all the extra headspace, guests can pick and choose their adventure.
 Guided bush walks open up the outback of Cape Range National Park, a rugged limestone range dotted with caves, dramatic gorges, critters like emus, wallabies, and red kangaroo, and a variety of flora endemic to the area, which used to be its own island aeons ago.
 Seaside excursions within Ningaloo Marine Park allow guests to swim with whale sharks, humpbacks, and dolphins, kayak among sea turtles, and snorkel through coral lagoons.
-After retreating to one of sixteen luxury tents and indulging in exceptional Western Australian food and wine, guests only need to look up at one of the best expressions of the Milky Way to cap off a day at one with nature.
+After retreating to one of fifteen luxury tents and indulging in exceptional Western Australian food and wine, guests only need to look up at one of the best expressions of the Milky Way to cap off a day at one with nature.

 OOTO in the Maldives: Soneva Fushi